erik1608/transact.io/README.md

 Once the command finished the execution in the "**target/**" folder within the project root directory. <br>
 In the directory there will be a generated "**transactio-${project.version}.war**" file, which can be deployed to the <u>**Tomcat**</u> server.

+<h2>Contributing</h2>

+Everyone is welcome to contributions of any kind.
+Here are some suggestions on how you are able to contribute

+- add missing Amazon Alexa request handlers
+- suggest/implement support for new features
+- report/fix any bugs you encounter while using TransactIO

 ## Note: